SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 Predictive: What will happen?
 Prescriptive: How can we make something happen or prevent from happening?

+The value of data for decision-making decreases over time, with the highest value in near real-time for preventive/predictive purposes, moderate value within hours for proactive insights, lower value within days for diagnostic analysis, and the lowest value being in historical data within days to months.

 ### Common Data pipeline questions
 For Data Engineer,
 Does the organization have the data that addresses the need?
 Where is the data stored and in what format?